Life Expectancy After a Stroke

 Life After a Stroke: What Makes a Difference

-A number of factors can affect life expectancy after a stroke:
+A number of factors can affect life:

 Factor | Impact on Life Expectancy |

-Stroke Severity | Strong Negative: More severe strokes generally lead to shorter life expectancy. |
+Severity | Strong Negative: More severe strokes generally lead to shorter life expectancy. |

-Type of Stroke | Moderate Negative: Hemorrhagic strokes tend to have slightly worse prognosis than ischemic strokes, especially in the short term. |
+Types | Moderate Negative: Hemorrhagic strokes tend to have slightly worse prognosis than ischemic strokes, especially in the short term. |

-Age | Strong Negative : Expectancy after a stroke decreases significantly with age. |
+Age | Strong Negative : Expectancy decreases significantly with age. |

 Pre-existing Health Conditions | Negative: The presence of multiple conditions can further decrease life expectancy. |